 - It shows up in your e-mail, which you already check regularly anyway.

 - There’s no need for a separate phone line just for faxing.

 - You can organize all your faxes online.

 - It works instantly, seconds after you sign-up.

-- You get to choose a local or toll-free fax number.
+- You get to choose a local or toll free eFax fax number.

-I haven’t tried FaxZero yet, but I look forward to trying it the next time I have to send a fax.
+I haven’t tried FaxZero yet, but I trust Lee’s recommendation, and I look forward to trying it the next time I have to send a fax.

-#3 – To SEND & RECEIVE faxes online — or from your smartphone — for free, these are also highly rated:
+#3 – To SEND & RECEIVE free faxes online — or from your smartphone — these are also highly rated:

 NOTE: One nice thing about these FREE online faxing services is that it doesn’t take long to sign up and start sending or receiving faxes.
 We’re talking a matter of minutes.
 So the next time you have to send or receive a fax, have no fear.
 Just sign up & go, without a lot of headache!

 I like to help people find unique ways to do things in order to save time & money — so I write about “outside the box” ideas that most wouldn’t think of.
 As a lifelong dog owner, I often share my best tips for living with and training dogs.
 I worked in Higher Ed over 10 years before switching gears to pursue activities that I’m truly passionate about.
 I’ve worked at a vet, in a photo lab, and at a zoo — to name a few.
 I enjoy the outdoors via bicycle, motorcycle, Jeep, or RV.
 You can always find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).